Reports: Tua, Dolphins agree to four-year, $30.28M deal

 Tagovailoa already spent some of the money.
 On Sunday, he posted a video to Twitter showing him gifting a black Cadillac Escalade to his mother, Diane, adding this tribute to her: "Happy Mother's Day to a more than deserving Mother.
 I love you mom" Tagovailoa left the storied Alabama program as No. 1 in school history in completion percentage (69.3 percent), touchdown passes in a season (43 in 2018) and career passing touchdowns (87).
 He threw for 7,442 yards in his 32 games with the Crimson Tide.

-Tagovailoa's 2019 season was cut short in mid-November due to a major hip injury that required surgery, but his recovery has been swift and he is close to full strength. --Field Level Media
+Tagovailoa's 2019 season was cut short in mid-November due to a major hip injury that required surgery, but his recovery has been swift and he is close to full strength.
+Also Monday, the Dolphins added another former Alabama star, agreeing to terms on a four-year deal with defensive tackle Raekwon Davis, a second-round draft choice, ESPN's Field Yates reported.
+Six of the Dolphins 11 draft picks are now under contract.

 - READ MORE ON: